SimpleUpdates/ThemeHandbook/naming_things.md

 | `atom-button`       | `atom-Button`
 | `molecule-branding` | `branding`
 | `organism-navBar`   | `org-nav-bar`
+| `layout-default`    | `default`

 A component's name is used in three primary places: its Twig partial filename, its Less file filename, and its primary CSS class.
-All three should be identical.
+All three should be identical, with the possible exception of legacy layout Twig files.

 | Yes                                                                | No
 |--------------------------------------------------------------------|------------------------------------------------------